 Immigration to Canada has introduced a set of timely initiatives to aid Ukrainians and current Ukraine residents, as well as to assist Canadian citizens, permanent residents, and their immediate family members in returning swiftly to Canada.
 These measures include:

 Ukrainian nationals interested in immigrating permanently have multiple channels available via different immigration programs and pathways.
+Ukrainian citizens interested in permanent immigration have several options available through various immigration programs and pathways.

 Eligible temporary residents can access Settlement Program Services through the CUAET, which includes: